 Feel too young to be able to travel?
 Here are 4 reasons why you should travel in your twenties!

-6 Weeks Out: Doctor Visits
+6 Weeks Out: Necessary Doctor Visits for Living Abroad

 Scheduled and started going to doctor and dental appointments.
 Ben, our son and I each had well visits, and our son needed lots of dental care.
 I’m glad we allotted 6 weeks for this, since he ended up needing 3 follow-up procedures over the course of a month!
 Yikes!
 I would have been really stressed if we cut that any closer!

-1 Month Out: Vaccinations
+1 Month Out: Vaccinations for Living Abroad

 Visited our local Health Department office for a consultation on what vaccines were recommended for the areas we planned to visit.
 A lot of good information is available through the website, so you can do preliminary research before going in to the office.